-Masa Iida is an abstract painter from Yokohama, Japan, living and working in London.
+Masa Iida is a Zen Abstract Painter from Yokohama, Japan, living and working in London.

 His work is a visual interpretation of impermanence; a collection of ever-changing moments he is experiencing.